canonical/vanilla-framework/templates/docs/base/forms.md

 #### Inline checkbox

-To use checkbox component in padded containers (table cells, some list items) use the `.p-checkbox--inline` variant of the component to make sure the checkbox and the label text are properly aligned with other inline text.
+When placing the checkbox component in padded containers (table cells, some list items), use the `.p-checkbox--inline` variant.
+It ensures the checkbox and the label text are properly aligned with other inline text.

 <div class="embedded-example"><a href="/docs/examples/patterns/forms/checkbox-inline/" class="js-example">
 View example of the inline checkbox components